quitelive/QuiteLive-/docs/wallet-api.md

 ## AddressQueue
 Queue for each address.
-We need this as each address needs time for the tx to confirm Therefor we need a queue to keep track of each address
+We need this as each address needs time for the tx to confirm Therefor we need a queue to keep track of each address.

+// TODO: Make Wallet's AddressQueue more efficient This would be an easyish task as right now we are shuffling each address around a huge array of objects.
+Instead, we could use an index counter and just use indexCounter % NumberOfAddresses to keep track of the current address!

 **Kind**: global class